DETAILED ACTION

 148 notifications and alerts).

-Regarding claim 2 Horton teaches The method of claim 1, wherein processing the plurality of media files into indexed data includes clustering excerpts from the plurality of media files (120: The original call assigned to the calling number is then reassigned to the newly identified speaker, forming a call cluster.
+Regarding claim 2 Horton teaches The method of claim 1, wherein processing the plurality of media files to generate indexed data includes clustering excerpts from the plurality of media files (120: The original call assigned to the calling number is then reassigned to the newly identified speaker, forming a call cluster.
 Additional calls from this or other numbers identified as including this speaker may be added to the cluster with the goal of grouping the audio files by speaker).

 fig 4; 96: window; overlap); and